WILLIAMNGUYEN18/coFi/patchlog.md

   * He can connect the keurig to the NodeMCU at any point
 * Even
   * Setting up alarm clock/timer to be used for brewing

+  9/22/18
+Zach
+*  to simulate the lid switch, a transistor was swapped out for an octo-coupler, for stability(?).
+*  May potentially need some isolation circuitry. light pin should be an input, however it seems to be supplying power to the brew light button.
+Will
+*  Reduced delay times

+If you remove D4 (the brew light pin), then it works correctly as the brew light is off (power is off by default) However, if D4 is connected on startup, the brew light is already on (suggesting power being supplied?) which results in unsuccessful boot order
+D4 is leading to difficulties with the site.
+Potentially may remove light pin in future iteration